HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning

 However, when applied to the \texttt{SNEMO15} data set, the FCNN yields biased results.
 The biases are mostly within 0.4 days, but larger ones are also possible, making our FCNN approach not suitable for precision cosmology.
-Furthermore, this shows that transfer learning for our FCNN approach is not working, since biases on the corresponding test set composed of four theoretical models as used in the training process are negligible.
-This was already suggested by results presented in Figure \ref{fig: three models for training evaluating on single model test sets}, where the training on three theoretical models was not general enough to perform well on the fourth model not used in the training process.
+Furthermore, this shows that the generalizability to light-curve shapes not used in the training process is not working for our FCNN approach, since biases on the corresponding test set composed of four theoretical models as used in the training process are negligible.
+This was already suggested by results presented in Fig. \ref{fig: three models for training evaluating on single model test sets}, where the training on three theoretical models was not general enough to perform well on the fourth model not used in the training process.
 However, we introduced random shifts in time of the light curves, which reduced the bias significantly and motivated us to apply our FCNN trained on four theoretical models (with random shifts in time to reduce the bias), to the \texttt{SNEMO15} data set as a final test, where we find unfortunately significant biases.
-Deeper and larger fully connected networks will not solve this problem as they will just fit the training data better and do not guarantee the transfer learning part.
-To overcome this, regularization and dropout might help, but this would be kind of a fine tuning to our \texttt{SNEMO15} data set, because our investigations up to that stage (transfer learning part working for training on three models and testing on fourth model and very low bias on a test set composed of four theoretical models), were very encouraging to apply our FCNN to the final test (\texttt{SNEMO15} data set), which it failed.
-However, we defer further investigations of FCNN to future work, especially since more complex ML approaches like recurrent neural networks or long short-term memory networks \citep{Sherstinsky_2020} might fit the problem even better.
+Deeper and larger fully connected networks will not solve this problem as they will just fit the training data better and do not guarantee the generalizability.
+To overcome this, regularization, dropout or uncertainty estimates as additional output to the time values might help.
+However, this would be some kind of fine tuning to our \texttt{SNEMO15} data set, because our investigations up to that stage (which shows that our FCNN, trained using three theoretical models, generalizes well to a test set composed of four theoretical models, with negligible resulting biases), were very encouraging to apply our FCNN to the final test (\texttt{SNEMO15} data set), which it failed.
+However, we defer further investigations of FCNN to future work, especially since more complex ML approaches such as recurrent neural networks or long short-term memory networks \citep{Sherstinsky_2020} might fit the problem even better.